What's Going On With Tesla Stock Today? - Benzinga

-Tesla Inc TSLA shares are trading lower Monday amid overall market weakness as broader economic concerns ahead of this week's CPI report weigh on market sentiment.
+Tesla Inc TSLA shares are trading higher Monday amid overall market strength.

-Several economists expect another strong inflation print this week.
-Consensus estimates point to CPI levels nearing 9% in June, which would be another tick up from the 8.6% reading in May.
-CPI data from May was above estimates and represented the highest reading in more than 40 years.
+Upbeat results from Wall Street banks are helping fuel the rise in traditional markets Monday.
+Investors continue to weigh the potential for rate hikes from the Federal Reserve, as well as looming recession concerns.

-Tesla shares have also been volatile amid CEO Elon Musk's ongoing discussions to acquire Twitter Inc TWTR.
-Musk on Friday filed to terminate his proposed deal with the social media company.
-However, Twitter has said it will pursue legal action to enforce the agreement.
+Barclays analyst Brian Johnson maintained Tesla with an Underweight rating and raised the price target from $370 to $380 ahead of the company's earnings results.
+Johnson expects Tesla's results to modestly beat earnings estimates despite prolonged lockdowns in China during the quarter.

 Photo: courtesy of Tesla.